 Vaccinations are effective in preventing conditions that were once life-threatening.

-At East Hampton Veterinary Group, we provide core and non-core vaccinations for canines and felines, such as rabies, DHPP, Lyme disease, leptospirosis, FVRCP and feline leukemia.
+At East Hampton Veterinary Group, we provide core and non-core vaccinations for canines and felines, such as rabies, DHPP, Lyme disease, leptospirosis, Bordetella, FVRCP and feline leukemia.
 In New York State, rabies vaccinations are mandated for dogs and cats.
 To keep your pet safe and avoid over-vaccination, we may recommend certain vaccinations based on lifestyle and risk factor.

 Approximately 10 million pets are lost or stolen in the U.S. every year.